SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md

 either access to publicly accessible networks must be provided or a caching proxy or a dedicated repository server must be provided directly from the network for "Node communication".

-The [Configuration Guide](https://docs.scs.community/docs/iaas/guides/configuration-guide/proxy) provides more detailed information on how this can be configured.
+The OSISM [Proxy Configuration Guide](https://osism.tech/docs/guides/configuration-guide/proxy/) provides more detailed information on how this can be configured.

 TBD: